 The Riverside Museum of Travel and Transport is a fun-filled attraction for all ages.
 Take a step back in time and climb aboard trams, subway carriages and a vintage bus.
 Stroll down replica streets from 1895 to 1930 and enter shops, depicting Glasgow’s history.
 It’s within walking distance of the Radisson Blu Hotel in Glasgow.

-Glenlee Tall ShipVenture outside and climb aboard the Tall Ship ‘Glenlee’ docked by the riverbank.
-Kids love to explore the decks, stand at the ship’s wheel or gaze skyward towards the sails as their imaginations run wild.
-This ship is one of the few remaining in existence that was built locally in the Clyde shipyards and remains in the water.
-Guided tours are available, and there is a gift shop and café aboard.
+Tall Ship ‘Glenlee’In addition to the transport museum, you can climb aboard the Tall Ship ‘Glenlee’.
+This ship is one of the few remaining ships in existence that was built in the famous Clyde shipyards of old Glasgow and which is still afloat.
+Guided tours are available for this maritime piece of Glasgow’s past, and there is also a gift shop and café aboard.

 The Riverside Museum is located on the north bank of the River Clyde, nearby Glasgow Science Centre and the SSE Hydro.